NALTP/Rules/README.md

     - (c) The substitute can be in the "Spectator" slot and can be listening in on Discord, but they must be muted until the substitution is made.
     - (d) If a substituting team has more than four active players for an extensive amount of time, the team may be assessed a penalty determined by the CRC.
     - (e) If a player is unable to leave the match, an inactive fifth ball may remain in play, provided it is not in a spot that disrupts play.
 If the inactive ball is in such a location for an extensive amount of time, the four active players must attempt to move the inactive player to a less disruptive spot.
 Teams with a fifth inactive ball that disrupts play may be assessed a penalty determined by the CRC.
+  - (3) In the Novice league, GMs will substitute players between games equally, to help balance the skill level in each game, when both teams have more than 4 active players for the match.
+    - (a) Each team should include the same amount of "starting players" and "bench players" during a game, where possible.
+      - (i) Starting players are defined as the 4 players who have played the most minutes during the season at the time of the matchup.
+        - (1) If no games have been played, starting players are defined as the 4 players drafted during the snauction.
+      - (ii) Bench players are defined as the remaining rostered players that aren't included in (i).
+      - (iii) Teams are not required to go beyond the minute minimums as defined in [Article VII Section D](#section-d---minute-minimums-and-maximums), regardless of the other team's substitutions.
+    - (b) GMs should discuss their player rotation in advance of the matchup to align their substitutions and sustain a normal flow of games, when possible.
+    - (c) Examples:
+      - (i) Teams A and B both have 6 active players.
+        - (1) Game 1 is all starters for both teams.
+Game 2, Team A substitutes bench player 1, therefore Team B is expected to substitute bench player 1 or 2 for this game.
+Game 3, both teams continue with 1 bench player and 3 starters, though they may change which starters and bench players are participating.
+Game 4, Team A substitutes bench player 2, therefore Team B is expected to continue to have a bench player in during this game.
+Game 5, both teams continue with 1 bench player and 3 starters, though they may change which starters and bench players are participating.
+      - (ii) Team A has 5 active players and team B has 6 active players.
+        - (1) Game 1 is all starters for both teams.
+Game 2, Team B substitutes bench player 1, therefore Team A is expected to substitute their only bench player for this game.
+Game 3, team B substitutes bench player 2, therefore Team A is expected to leave their only bench player in for this game.
+Game 4, Team B continues with substitute player 2, however, Team A is no longer required to match substitutes due to the minute minimums rules (they may leave their substitute in or bring their starter back).
+Game 5, Team B brings bench player 1 back, but Team A is still not required to match the substitute.
+      - (iii) Teams A and B both have 6 active players.
+        - (1) Game 1 is all starters for both teams.
+Game 2, Team A substitutes bench players 1 and 2, therefore Team B is expected to substitute both of their bench players for this game.
+Game 3, both teams continue with 2 bench player and 2 starters, though they may change which starters are participating.
+Game 4, both teams return to 4 starters.
+Game is all starters for both teams.

 #### Section G - Game Start Time Rules, Forfeits
   - (1) Either team may share the group link to the other team whenever they are ready.